Psykopear/neovim-package-info/README.md

 dependency line in the manifest file.

-After that it will query the registry to retrieve the latest available version, and if there is a more recent one it will print and hihglight it next to the current one.
+After that it will query the registry to retrieve the latest available version, and if there is a more recent one it will print and highlight it next to the current one.

 ## Installation
-You will need cargo in th path and the latest stable version of rust.
+You will need cargo in the path and the latest stable version of rust.

 Using vim-plug:
 ```